 The Health Insurance Marketplaces created by the Affordable Care Act (also known as "exchanges") help individuals and small businesses find qualified insurers to provide coverage.
 Marketplaces also help individuals learn if they qualify for help with paying for health insurance.

 States have the option to develop and host their own Marketplace, or let the federal government operate the Marketplace for them.
-There is also a hybrid option wherebu states manage some aspects of enrollment but use the Federal platform to host the health plan choices.
-In 2020 there were 12 State-based Marketplaces; 6 State-based Marketplaces using the Federal Platform; and 32 Federally-facilitated Marketplaces.1
+There is also a hybrid option whereby states manage some aspects of enrollment but use the Federal platform to host the health plan choices.
+As of 2022, there are 18 State-based Marketplaces; 3 State-based Marketplaces using the Federal Platform; and 30 Federally-facilitated Marketplaces.1